joehomeexerciseeBay/homeexercise/README.md

 As an alternate these apis can be called directly from browser too.

-**NOTE** I strongly recommend using swagger-ui to have better user experience.
+**NOTE:** I strongly recommend using swagger-ui to have better user experience.

 ## Database: